isomerpages/moe-serangoonsec/_about-us/Principal's Message.md

 ![](/images/About%20Us/Principal's%20Message%202025/Slide27.png)

-We take on a school within a school approach, with VP Mrs Wong overseeing the lower secondary levels while Mr Marc helms the upper secondary levels.
+We take on a **school within a school approach**, with VP Mrs Wong overseeing the lower secondary levels while Mr Marc helms the upper secondary levels.
 Through structured engagement sessions with all classes, the VPs have touchpoints with students to engage them on their level goals and cohort programmes.
 The VPs are also engaged in dialogues with Form Teachers, to better understand the class dynamics and individual student needs, enabling us to craft responsive support structures.
 Both Mrs Wong and Mr Marc have journeyed alongside our teachers and even worked directly with students who need additional guidance.
 This hands-on approach has strengthened relationships across the school community and created multiple touchpoints for student support, contributing to a more nurturing class ecosystem.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide28.png)

 The Serangoon StaRs have direct access to the SLs to talk, dialogue, chit chat on anything and the distance between them and SL is zero.
 I have put in place a very flat structure.
 And SLs will do home visit to support our High Needs Students and families.

-17 - The 'One Class, One Kampong, One Serangoon' initiative embodies our belief that a strong culture of care is the foundation of effective learning.
+17 - The 'One Class, One Kampong, One Serangoon' initiative embodies our belief that a **strong culture of care** is the foundation of effective learning.
 When our students feel supported and under stood, they are then better positioned to excel.
 D.	Curriculum and Instruction